 ORG JMP 0 START ; 0000H ; Jump to user program address.
-ORG 10H ; 0010H, The head of user program. ; User program
+START: ORG 10H ; 0010H, The head of user program. ; User program ENDP ; End of program

 2.1.2 INTERRUPT VECTOR (0008H)

 A 1-word vector address area is used to execute interrupt request.
 If any interrupt service executes, the program counter (PC) value is stored in stack buffer and jump to 0008h of program memory to execute the vectored interrupt.
 Users have to define the interrupt vector.
 The following example shows the way to define the interrupt vector in the program memory.